Call for Canadian participation on the JAXA ASTRO-H mission Science Working Group

 Further information about the mission may be found on the JAXA's ASTRO-H website: http://astro-h.isas.jaxa.jp/en/

 To achieve high imaging resolution, the HXI will require a focal length of twelve (12) metres.
 Once ASTRO-H is in orbit, the Extensible Optical Bench (EOB) will be extended by approximately six (6) metres to realize the twelve (12) metres focal length of the HXI.

 Given possible mechanical distortion induced in the EOB associated with day-night transitions of the spacecraft and spacecraft attitude maneuvers, the ASTRO-H mission will include a metrology system, to measure the lateral displacement of the HXI plate relative to the spacecraft.
-Canada, through the Canadian Space Agency, is collaborating with JAXA to provide this metrology system.
+Canada, through the CSA, is collaborating with JAXA to provide this metrology system.
 This is an opportunity made possible due to the existing technical expertise and heritage of space optical metrology technology available in Canadian industry.
 The system is referred to as the Canadian ASTRO-H Metrology System (CAMS).

 A Phase 0 study (Opportunity Assessment & Concept Studies) produced a baseline Concept Design for the CAMS, one which convincingly meets the design requirements while minimizing the technical, costs and schedule risks.
 A contract was recently awarded to proceed with Phase A, and appropriate approvals are required before proceeding to subsequent phases of development.
 Should a decision be made to not proceed, for whatever reason, the CSA reserves the right to terminate the funding allocated to this AO, pursuant to terms set out in the Grant Agreement.